kss-node/kss-node/demo/homepage.md

 **For more information on how to write KSS comments, see the [KSS spec](https://github.com/kss-node/kss/blob/spec/SPEC.md).**

-## kss-node demo
+## kss demo

-This site is built with the `kss-node` command-line tool and parses the KSS documentation found in this [demo project](https://github.com/kss-node/kss-node/tree/master/demo).
+This site is built with the `kss` command-line tool and parses the KSS documentation found in this [demo project](https://github.com/kss-node/kss-node/tree/master/demo).

 The styling of this site is a demo of [kss-node](https://github.com/kss-node/kss-node)'s default style guide builder.
 By using the site navigation to the left (or above), you can see how your documentation would look with the default builder.
 Note that alternate builders are available.